gbroxey/blog/wip5.md

 As a short final aside for the circle case, it is possible to get a small but significant runtime improvement by restricting the segment of the quarter circle slightly to make better use of symmetry.
 I've included it [at the end](#addendum-b---using-more-symmetry).

+## Counting a Hyperbola's Lattice Points

+Now we're going to actually deal with the problem that $xy \leq n$ does not form a nice convex boundary.
+I mentioned before that once we map $(x, y) \to (n+1-x, n+1-y)$, the boundary does become convex, so we'll just see how that changes the use of ``chull`` function.

+The original function which defined the boundary was $f_0(x) = n/x$, which is decreasing, but it has a positive second derivative.
+The function we actually pass into ``chull` should be

 TODO show hyperbola implementation + timings